-AUMF 2090 Special Projects
+AUMF 2090 SPECIAL PROJECTS

 Special projects are conducted as individual study under the supervision of an instructor.
 Projects may be undertaken in any area of automotive service with credit hours assigned based on level and amount of effort involved.
+Prerequisite: School Dean's approval.